GK-AI-67/QuickQR/README.md

 - Backend API: http://localhost:8000
 - API Documentation: http://localhost:8000/docs

+### PDF Designer (New)
+- Navigate to `http://localhost:5173/pdf-designer` (also available from the header as "PDF Designer")
+- Upload or paste a logo URL, set header and footer
+- Add text boxes; for each, type a prompt and click "Generate with AI" to fill content
+- Click "View PDF" to preview in a new tab or "Download PDF" to save

+Under the hood, the page renders an A4 preview and uses `html2canvas` + `jsPDF` to produce a PDF.
+AI content uses the existing `/ai/generate-content` backend endpoint.

 ## 🗄️ Database Management

 The application uses SQLite for storing user designs and content.
 For detailed database setup and management instructions, see [DATABASE.md](backend/DATABASE.md).